john-kurkowski/ThirstyTherapy/apps/database/README.md

 # Thirsty Therapy Database

 This folder contains code to interface with the consulting business's database of cocktails.

 ## `import-olcc`

+> ⚠️ **TODO**: the database schema and therefore format of this script is still
+> under construction.

 ```zsh
 $ cargo run --bin import-olcc < /path/to/NumericPriceListCurrentMonth.csv